-No one starts this hobby as a plastic-slingin’ badass, and we were all new once!
-The world of airsoft can be daunting if you’re just getting started–but that’s where we come in!
+No one starts this hobby as a plastic-slingin’ badass…we were all new once!
+The world of airsoft can be daunting if you’re just getting started — but that’s where we come in!

 1. Do your research!

-It probably seems obvious, but if you’re looking at picking up your first gun, make sure you read as much about it as you can before pulling the trigger!
+But if you’re picking up your first gun, make sure you read about it before pulling the trigger!

-There’s nothing that ruins the airsoft experience faster than buyer’s remorse–especially if you had to save up a chunk of change only to spend it on a subpar product.
+There’s nothing that ruins the airsoft experience faster than buyer’s remorse — especially if saved up a chunk of change only to spend it on a subpar product.

 2. Don’t know something?
 Ask!